daftspunk/pond/README.md

 * Download a build for the PHP version specified in src/js/config/index.js `builtInServerInfo.darwin.php.version` here: https://php-osx.liip.ch/
 * Run the installer
 * Copy the directory from /usr/local/php.xxx to app/src/assets-bin-php/darwin (so that `darwin` contains `bin`, `etc`, `lib` and so on).

+### Windows only - install NSIS installer

+As installer [NSIS](http://nsis.sourceforge.net/Main_Page) is used for building Windows releases.
+You have to install it (version 3.0), and add NSIS folder to PATH in Environment Variables, so it is reachable to scripts in this project (path should look something like C:/Program Files (x86)/NSIS).

 It's OK to upgrade the supported PHP version as long as it is compatible with the minimum target system requirements (see below).
 It's important to keep the version string actual in src/js/config/index.js.